-A student who is more than 5 minutes tardy to class may be assigned to detention hall or given another appropriate consequence.
+A student who is more than 5 minutes tardy to class will not be eligible for the end of the nine weeks perfect attendance award.

 Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials (All Grade Levels)

 Instructional materials are any resources used in classroom instruction as part of the required curriculum, such as textbooks, workbooks, computer software, or online services.